pingcap/tidb/docs/design/2020-10-12-GBK-GB18030-character-set.md

 1. Users can sent queries encoded by GBK or GB 18030, TiDB can process them correctly.
 2. Users can designate GBK or GB 18030 as the character for a column, a table, etc. To be compatible with MySQL, when comparing two string using the default collation of GBK or GB 18030, pinyin order is expected.

 The general idea is that we handle character set conversion in connection level, and store the UTF-8 encoded data.
-The details are as follow:
+The details are as follows:

-1. Before parsing an SQL, check that if the `character_set_client` is UTF-8.
+1. Before parsing an SQL, check if the `character_set_client` is UTF-8.
 If not, convert the SQL to UTF-8.

 2. We always use UTF-8 as intermediate encoding in TiDB and TiKV.
 In MySQL, however, uses `character_set_connection`.
 We need to handle some corner cases.
 For example: